SagnikDe2024/MachineVisionExperiments/README.md

 train a LORA or a DORA to modify the inference of the underlying UNet and get results.

-Another solution will be to ComfyUI which I use personally.
+Another solution will be to use ComfyUI which I use personally.

 [^1]: Probably F1 scores is a better indication.
 Just using accuracy as everyone else seems to be using it.
 [^acc]: Apparently accuracy is not that [important](https://www.youtube.com/watch?v=-hOytdI3pzU).